Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 Reinforcement

-If the project requires laying a reinforcing mesh in two layers, you can use a road mesh with a diameter of 5 mm and a cell size of 15 * 15 cm.
+If the project requires laying reinforcing mesh in two layers, you can use a road mesh with a diameter of 5 mm and a cell size of 15 * 15 cm.
 The bottom layer is mounted on plastic clamps (support 35-50), which will give a protective layer of 35 mm.

 Concrete laying

-In order to increase the plasticity and workability of the solution, it is permissible to introduce C-3 plasticizers into the formulation (in the factory).
+To increase the plasticity and workability of the solution, it is permissible to introduce C-3 plasticizers into the formulation (in the factory).

 Leveling and compaction